-You still get to have the final say over your retirement account.
+No matter what the algorithm says, you still get to have the final say over your retirement account.
 Once Blooom makes its allocations in your 401(k), you can choose to make whatever changes you prefer.
-All you have to do is click a simple button called “Adjust Allocation” and you can tweak your account.
+All you have to do is click a simple button called “Adjust Allocation,” and you can tweak your account.

-Is Blooom Worth It?
+Is Blooom Worth the Money?

 If your balance is $10,000, your $120 in annual fees equals 1.2%.
 That’s a lot higher than most other robo-advisors and likely higher than even a human financial advisor.